 June 1st, 2019: The new independent President, Nayib Bukele, is elected.
 The people were tired of the crime.
 The past presidents, four out of the last five presidents, stole millions of dollars from public coffers.
 So, the people vote for an independent President and miraculously…he wins.

 The President has a hard-line stance against gangs.
 No more games.
-A few months later, in October of 2019, some gang members came forward to speak as witnesses about the failed Truce agreement in exchange for police protection from the gangs.
+A few months later, in October of 2019, some gang members came forward to speak as witnesses about the secrets behind the failed Truce agreement in exchange for police protection from the gangs.

 In their testimonies, the witnesses opened pandora’s box and spilled the details about everything, including private meetings, the black suitcases of cash that were given to gangs and who was involved.
 The jaw-dropping news was released to the public and the people of El Salvador exploded with anger against the two previous political parties.
 That further solidified their support for the new gang-fighting president.